 Gardening Can Make You a Better Person

 Even if you have that big backyard garden or a small indoor one, becoming a gardener yourself benefits you greatly.
 Gardening is a great way to express yourself.
 For each time that you look at your garden, you will notice and appreciate how it has changed and blossomed.
 It will also give you some sense of pride, knowing that you were the expert in authority.
 So why do people like gardening?
-Gardening improves your health, gets you a better life, and make you contribute something significant to the world.
+Gardening improves your health, gets you a better life, and makes you contribute something significant to the world.